What is Attachment Thinking?

 We would see that when we hold onto our thoughts we generate fear-based emotions and thought patterns.
 What is this kind of thinking that I am referring to?
 It is what I call Attachment Thinking.

-When we do this kind of thinking there are a whole range of thought patterns and emotions that show up that are generally destructive for not only ourselves and how we live our lives but, also how we relate with others.
+When we do this kind of thinking there are a whole range of thought patterns and emotions that are generated and show up that are generally destructive for not only ourselves and how we live our lives but, also how we relate with others.

 What is also extraordinary is that no matter what language we speak or where we live in the world, this kind of thinking and what it generates, is universal.